uktrade/data-hub-frontend/docs/Docker.md

     make stop-e2e           // stop and remove the containers

 Note: Before running the tests (and the containers are up) in a browser go to: `http://localhost:3000` and you'll be redirected to mock-sso.
 For now (we're working on it) change the domain from `mock-sso` to `localhost` to view the application.

-## Start the Visual tests

-    make start-mock         // bring up the containers make visual-tests       // runs the tests inside the container make stop-mock          // stop and remove the containers

 ## Start the Accessibility tests